An-Individual/discord-dice-bot/README.md

 ## Running the Bot

 **Disclaimer:** I'm going to write this assuming some baseline technical knowledge.
-If you aren't familiar with Git or Node.js I recommend looking up some beginner tutorials first.
+If you aren't familiar with Git or run into trouble with Node.js I recommend looking up some beginner tutorials first.
 I'm not a native Node.js developer and thus a poor person to teach such things.

 The broad steps for running the bot, once you have a copy of the code base, are as follows.
 Commands must be run from the directory containing the bot's files.